zerobase-io/About-Us-Onboarding/README.md

 ## How Is Zerobase Implemented?
 If you're curious how Zerobase works and want to learn more, see [our privacy statement](./PRIVACY.md) for the specifics of how we provide this service with an unrivaled promise of privacy.
 Additionally, we're 100% open-source, so if you want to see how something works or how your data is handled, you can view our source code directly.
-The only thing you *can't* see is our private user data.

 ## How can I help?
 Ready to jump in?
 [Here's our quickstart guide for technical and nontechnical contributors.
 Join us!](./CONTRIBUTING.md)